AinTunez/BB-JSHACK-SpellCheckFix/README.md

 }
 ```
 ## Why it works
 Any extra <code>span</code> elements are **always** the direct parent of the <code>textNode</code> containing the "misspelled" word.
-Any inline styling would occur outside that scope and would thus be unaffected.
+Any formatting or inline styling would occur outside that scope and would thus be unaffected.